What Can I Use Instead Of Lube? 10 Best Lube Alternatives To Try

 Just make sure to check the expiry date.
 Then, even if you run out of it, you can simply make a quick trip to the convenience store and buy another bottle.

+Though, at that point, you could also go for the real deal and pick up some real lubricant.
 Depending on the brand, it might get too sticky and thick for your liking, making the experience less fun.
 So do a little research ahead of time.

 Toy and Condom Safety